 Climate action for regions, cities, and businesses: Moving from pledge to implementation

-For example, the plan we helped the City of Philadelphia develop outlines specific adaptation actions across all of the city’s major departments.
-Many of these actions could be applied directly to other cities.
+For example, the climate action and adaptation plan we helped LA Metro develop outlines specific greenhouse gas reduction and adaptation actions across all of the agency’s operations.
+Many of these actions could be applied directly to other agencies and locations.

 In addition, seek to mainstream your understanding of climate risk into existing processes and management activities (e.g., USAID’s approach for mainstreaming climate risk analysis into its project development cycle).
 This can also be done for mitigation by incorporating mitigation aspects into decision-making and investments (e.g., establishing organizational requirements for energy efficient and green products purchasing or power purchase decisions).

-Seek funding from new sources.
-Although the benefit-cost ratios of mitigation and adaptation approaches can be large, many organizations may lack the upfront capital to pursue them.
+While the benefits of mitigation and adaptation can be significant, many organizations may lack the upfront capital to pursue them.
 When that’s the case, consider new funding sources such as:

 - Green Bonds and Climate Bonds.
 These are similar to conventional bonds, except the proceeds are earmarked to finance new and existing projects with environmental (including climate-specific) benefits.